git-cloner/gitclone.com/mydocs/en-US/question/README.md

 ##### Q: The first clone is ok, the second clone reported fatal: protocol error: expected Sha / ref, got 'shallow... ...

 A: Git client version is lower than 2.0.
 If there is no mirror before, clone will be redirected to github.com , but when there is a mirror (established by git2.
 X), a protocol error will be reported from the mirror clone with GIT1.
 X, please update GIT client to 2.x.

+##### Q: The private repository cannot be cloned through gitclone.com

+A: The clone of a private repository needs to be authenticated.
+In order to ensure the security of users' data, gitclone.com does not provide this function.
+If a public repository  that was previously cached is changed to a private repository , gitclone.com will remove this repository from the cache during daily synchronization.